 Course covers wind turbine module descriptions and functions and wind system installation, operation, and troubleshooting.
 Additional topics include wind energy harvesting and the conversion process from the generator system to electricity.
 May be repeated up to 3 credits.

 Prerequisite(s)/Corequisite(s): TCEN 111 and (OETS 104 or MATH 120).
+Restricted to Community Colleges campuses only.

 TCEN 121.
 Basic Electrical Principles II, AC Circuits 4 Credits (3+2P)